primal100/django_any_backend/README.md

 }
 ```

-You need to add a database router in settings.py.
-Django_Any_Backend comes with one.
-To use it add the following line to settings.py.
+You need to add a database router in settings.py (https://docs.djangoproject.com/en/1.9/topics/db/multi-db/#using-routers).
+Django_Any_Backend comes with one built-in which you can use by adding the following line to settings.py.

 ```python
 DATABASE_ROUTERS = ['any_backend.routers.BackendRouter']